rswt-rbartlett/cyber-security-framework/1-Understand-your-risks/awareness/sonicwall-information-security-alert-service-and-windows-server-2012-end-of-life.md

 - [CVE-2023-2868](https://nvd.nist.gov/vuln/detail/CVE-2023-2868) (Barracuda Email Security Gateways) used by Chinese espionage groups
 - [CVE-2022-41328](https://nvd.nist.gov/vuln/detail/CVE-2022-41328) (Fortinet FortiOS firewalls) used by Chinese espionage groups

-These are all vulnerabilities which allow an attacker to take total control of the system, over the internet, without a password.
-These are sometimes referred to as a 'one click exploit' or 'one click hack', and are typically a result of making programming mistakes which most undergraduates are taught about year 2 of their degree.
+These are all vulnerabilities which allow an attacker to take control of the system, over the internet, without a password.
+Such flaws are not bad luck, or due to the outstanding technical skills of the attacker, they're caused by poor programming and a lack of code testing by the vendor.

+**Recommendations**:
+- Check your routers, firewall/remote access and file transfer systems.
+- If you use one of the products listed above make sure it's patched, and consider whether you should move to an alternative vendor.
+- File transfer systems in particular are being targeted, and they are often low-mid cost systems where the vendor has not got the resources or motivation to find historic security flaws.
+For those systems I would recommend using Microsoft OneDrive/SharePoint or Google Drive.
+These two vendors also have security flaws in their products, but as they are much larger they are a much harder target to attack.

 # End of support for Windows Server 2012 and Windows Server 2012 R2 Oct 10, 2023

-# Barts Health NHS Trust breach
-highlights importance of protecting access to staff PII
+It is vital that any servers you run (particularly those that hold personally identifiable data or critical operational data) are supported by the vendor.
+This means they will receive patches when a security vulnerability is found.
+Windows Server 2012 and 2012 R2 are commonly used across the federation, but they will no longer receive patches after October 10th this year.
+Three months might seem like a long time away, but it will take longer than you think to retire those servers (whether you upgrade, replace or migrate to cloud).

+**Recommendation**: If possible migrate any Windows Server 2012/2012 R2 files and applications to cloud.
+If not, upgrade or replace the server with a currently supported server, preferable Windows Server 2022 to give you maximum server life.